Map rail infrastructure

 To view this information for the other buffer layers, you can change the site.

-8. In the Select Site pane, click the From projects tab and choose 5 mile rail buffers site under 5 mile rail buffers site.
+8. In the Select Site pane, click 5 mile rail buffer.

-9. Point to the grain facilities table and click Filter.
+9. Point to the grain facilities table and click the filter button.

 10. For Hopper Capacity, change the lower limit to 50 and press Enter.